OpenLCB: RR-CirKits Tower LCC+Q STL Editor

 The STL logic is based on item states instead of item change events.
 LCC events are collected in the input table (I) variables.
 The logic is processed every 20 ms with the true/false results set in the output table (Q) variables.
 At the end of the cycle, the LCC events for changed output variables are sent to the LCC network.

-The STL Editor consists of a LCC node selector, five data tabs, a number of toolbar buttons and a File menu.
+The STL Editor consists of a LCC node selector, five data tabs, a number of toolbar buttons and File and View menus.
 The basic mode is to select a LCC node which loads the logic data.
 The node selector only shows Tower LCC+Q nodes.
 When changes have been made, they can be stored using the Store button.

 Offline work is supported by exporting and importing the content using a CSV file set.
 This is a set of five files stored in a selected directory in the user files location.
 Each Tower LCC+Q node will need its own directory.